dhiraj0911/nova-insurance/README.md

 ## Our Solution

 NOVA enables anyone to create or join micro-insurance pools with monthly premiums as low as $1-5.
 When disaster strikes, community validators—randomly selected via VRF—verify claims without bias.
 If multiple valid claims exceed available funds, VRF ensures fair distribution.
 No middlemen, no denial letters, no waiting months for payouts.
+Using USDC eliminates volatility risk, making coverage predictable and globally accessible while enabling seamless cross-border payouts without intermediaries.

 ---